NithinRaj99/Python-Flask-LanguageTranslatro-AzureAI/README.md

   ![translator-keys](https://github.com/NithinRaj99/Python-Flask-LanguageTranslatro-AzureAI/assets/105411249/3c9ccf93-d15d-40d1-a9ac-fdf7cf60c87e)

-#7.
-In the project folder create .env file to store the key
+#In the project folder create .env file to store the key
   in the .env file add these

   #values inside .env file replace the KEY, ENDPOINT and LOCATION with your API keys